bertolo1988/flight-scrappper/README.md

 `FlightScrapper.run` will return a promise wich will resolve into the number of inserted documents or into an error.

-The resulting data that will be stored has the following fields:
+The resulting data that will be stored in the database has the following fields:

 	{
 		_id,